Tourbillon (band): History

-Tourbillon reunited for a 10th anniversary concert at the Tokyo International Forum on November 27, 2015 and three performances at different Zepp venues throughout December.
-The compilation album The Decade - 10th Anniversary Best was released on November 25, 2015 and includes three new songs.
-One of these new songs, "Colorless Images", was released as a single on February 24, 2016 and used as the theme song of Kamen Rider: Battride War Genesis.
-A new album, Life is Beautiful, followed on October 12.
+Tourbillon reunited for a 10th anniversary concert at the Tokyo International Forum on November 27, 2015, and a three-date tour at different Zepp venues throughout December.
+The compilation album The Decade - 10th Anniversary Best was previously released on November 25, and includes three new songs.
+One of these new songs, "Colorless Images", was released as a single on February 24, 2016, and used as the theme song of Kamen Rider: Battride War Genesis.
+The band's third studio album, Life Is Beautiful, followed on October 12 and was supported by a four-date Zepp tour that month.
+Tsuchiya, Tokie and Yukarie returned as support musicians for the tour, with Takashi Numazawa (Theatre Brook) on drums.